DataDog/hiring-engineers/answers.md

 DOCKER_CONTENT_TRUST=1 docker run -d --name dd-agent -v /var/run/docker.sock:/var/run/docker.sock:ro -v /proc/:/host/proc/:ro -v /sys/fs/cgroup/:/host/sys/fs/cgroup:ro -e DD_API_KEY=<YOUR-KEY-GOES-HERE> -e DD_SITE="datadoghq.eu" datadog/agent:7
 ```
 Further reading on the [documentation regarding APM](https://docs.datadoghq.com/agent/docker/apm/?tab=python), at this stage we will require to add more parameters at the end of the above docker command.
-Those 2 parameters will enable the integration with the APM metrics and port forwarding for tracing, that we will explain on the following steps.
+Those 2 parameters will enable the integration with the APM metrics and port forwarding for tracing, which we will go through on the following steps.
 ```shell script
 -e DD_APM_ENABLED=true -p 8126:8126/tcp
 ```